-Makes buying a used car – about 40 million were sold last year – look like a pretty good idea, doesn’t it.
-And about 30 percent of those, or almost 12 million, were purchased from franchised vehicle dealerships, with more than 20 percent CPO vehicles.
+It makes buying a used car – about 40 million were sold last year – look like a pretty good idea, right?
+With about 30 percent of those used vehicles, or almost 12 million, purchased from franchised dealerships, and more than 20 percent certified pre-owned (CPO) vehicles.

-Here are some of the reasons to buy a used vehicle:
+Here are some of the reasons why you should purchase a used vehicle instead of new: